 A Prenuptial Agreement Can Protect Your Property and Assets in the Event of Divorce

-If you are considering getting married, Thomas C. Saunders, K.C.
-Bouchillon, or J. Matthew Kelly can ensure that your prenuptial agreement is written professionally and correctly.
+If you are considering getting married, Thomas C. Saunders or K.C.
+Bouchillon can ensure that your prenuptial agreement is written professionally and correctly.
 Also known as a prenup, a prenuptial agreement is a written contract agreed to and signed by two people prior to marriage.
 The prenup typically outlines each party’s assets and debts, and what the rights to the property are after the marriage and in the event of divorce.
-If you are getting married and need to draft a prenuptial agreement, Saunders Law Group in Lakeland and Bartow, FL, can ensure the contract is valid.
+If you are getting married and need to draft a prenuptial agreement, Saunders Law Group in Bartow, FL, can ensure the contract is valid.

 “Though many still view prenups as something only wealthy couples do, with the rise of divorces and remarriages, the agreements are becoming more common among couples within various financial standings.”

 Who Should Consider a Prenup?